How old do you have to be at the CORE without a parent?

 An individual who is permanently disabled and provides one of the following pieces of documentation to the CORE can obtain an Adaptive Membership/Pass that permits the holder an assistant at no cost.

-• A statement signed by a licensed physician attesting that the applicant has a permanent physical, mental, or sensory impairment that severely limits one or more major life activities, and stating the nature of the impairment.
+- A statement signed by a licensed physician attesting that the applicant has a permanent physical, mental, or sensory impairment that severely limits one or more major life activities, and stating the nature of the impairment.

-• A document issued by a federal agency, such as the Veteran’s Administration, which attests that the applicant has been medically determined to be eligible to receive federal benefits as a result of disability.
 Other acceptable federal agency documents include proof of receipt of Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) due to disability.

-• A document issued by a state or other agency, such as a vocational rehabilitation agency, which attests that the applicant has been medically determined to be eligible to receive that agencies benefits or services as a result of medically determined permanent disability.
+- A document issued by a state or other agency, such as a vocational rehabilitation agency, which attests that the applicant has been medically determined to be eligible to receive that agencies benefits or services as a result of medically determined permanent disability.
 Showing a state motor vehicle department disability sticker, license plate, or hang tag is not acceptable documentation.